-The original Maker Faire event was held in San Mateo, CA and in 2012 celebrated its seventh annual show with some 800 makers and 110,000 people in attendance.
-World Maker Faire New York, the other flagship event, has grown in three years to 500+ makers and 55,000 attendees.
-Detroit, Kansas City, Newcastle (UK), and Tokyo are the home of “featured” Maker Faires (200+ makers), and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Vancouver.
+The original Maker Faire event was held in San Mateo, California, and in 2013 celebrated its eighth annual show with some 900 makers and 120,000 people in attendance.
+World Maker Faire New York, the other flagship event, has grown in four years to 600+ makers and 75,000 attendees.
+Paris, Detroit, Kansas City, and Trondheim, Norway, are the home of “featured” 2014 Maker Faires (200+ makers).
+Community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Vancouver.

 About MAKE Magazine:

 MAKE is the first magazine devoted entirely to Do-It-Yourself (DIY) technology projects.
 MAKE unites, inspires, informs, and entertains a growing community of resourceful people who undertake amazing projects in their backyards, basements, and garages.
 MAKE celebrates your right to tweak, hack, and bend any technology to your will.

 Besides the magazine and the Faire, MAKE is:

 - A vital online stream of news and projects, blog.makezine.com;

 - A retail outlet for kits and books, the Maker Shed;

 - A steady stream of fun and instruction via our YouTube channel;